slabaverse/mabacR/README.md

 | C8       | 0.068    |  1     | 2.80     | 2.20     | 2.50     | 2.00     | 2.10     | 2.80     | 2.60      |
 | C9       | 0.050    |  1     | 24.50    | 24.00    | 24.50    | 22.50    | 23.00    | 23.50    | 21.50     |
 | C10      | 0.048    |  1     | 6.50     | 7.00     | 7.30     | 11.00    | 6.30     | 7.00     | 6.00      |

 *Data extracted from the article that presented the method.

 ### Parameters

-The only parameter requested by the function is a dataset as shown in example 1.
+The only parameter requested by the function is a dataset as shown in e.g.1.
 You can check that dataset by running the command:

 ```R